carternovak/ConnectFourAI/README.md

 - GreedPlayer: Always put a piece in the first available space

 ### Board (ConnectXBoard.py):
-Store the state of the Connect4 board and contains functions used to get and set it's state.
+Store the state of the Connect4 board and contains functions used to get and set its state.

 ### GUI (GUIBoard.py):
 This class contains the code used to render the board visually with Pygame